 Joe has been married to Reba Powers Green of Oakdale for fifteen years.
 Reba is the daughter of Charles and Margaret Powers of Oakdale.
 He and his wife reside in Kinder and are the proud parents of two children, Gillian and Clark.
 They are members of Kinder Bible Church.
 Joe’s parents are Joe and Lenez Green, who now reside in Kinder.

-Joe graduated from Louisiana College with a bachelor degree in Public Administration.
-Joe subsequently received his law degree from LSU.
+Joe graduated from Louisiana College with a bachelor’s degree in Public Administration.
+Joe subsequently received his law degree from Louisiana State University.
 After graduation, Joe served as law clerk to Allen Parish District Judge Joel G. Davis (Ret.).
-He then served as an Assistant District Attorney for Allen Parish for 18 years, beginning in 2002, when I was appointed Assistant District Attorney and then Chief Felony Prosecutor by former District Attorney Doug Hebert, Jr. and continued in that capacity for District Attorney Todd Nesom.
+He then served as an Assistant District Attorney for Allen Parish for 18 years, beginning in 2002, when he was appointed Assistant District Attorney and then Chief Felony Prosecutor by former District Attorney Doug Hebert, Jr. and continued in that capacity for District Attorney Todd Nesom.
 As Assistant District Attorney, Joe handled many jury trials involving serious offenses, including murder, sexual assault, child abuse, as well as other felony matters.
 Prior to being elected District Attorney, Joe also served as Magistrate Judge of the Coushatta Tribal Court, and for several years, he was an adjunct instructor of Criminal Law and Judicial Procedure at SOWELA College in Lake Charles.